Elevator Mechanic Salary

 Popular Skills for Elevator Mechanic

-Professional skills reported by Elevator Mechanics are few in number.
+Survey results show that Elevator Mechanics typically report just a few professional skills.
 Fortunate workers who know Systems Troubleshooting command much higher paychecks, scoring salaries 23 percent above average.
 Skills that are correlated to lower pay, on the other hand, include Equipment Maintenance and Mechanical Tool Repair.
 Most people familiar with Electronic Troubleshooting also know Equipment Maintenance.

 Pay by Experience Level for Elevator Mechanic